turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 * Recall the main point about APIs -- they are designed to be machine readable rather than human readable.
 For this reason we will often care more about response codes with an API
 * Proper response code handling can be very useful to automated clients, since they can use this information to take correct action in response

+### Controller Specs vs Request Specs

+* A controller spec tests the controller actions `get :index`
+* A request spec tests the http request that is sent to our app `get "/api/v1/items"`
+* We want to replicate the way a user would be accessing our data, thus the request specs.

 ## Factory Girl mini-lesson

 ### Why Factory Girl?